py2ai/py2ai.github.io/_posts/2024-03-20-Guess-a-Country-name-from-Flag.md

 ---
-layout: post
-title: Creating a Guess Country from Flag Game in Python (Part 7)
-mathjax: true
+description: In this tutorial, we'll create a graphical user interface (GUI) application using PySide6, a Python binding for the Qt toolkit.
+Our application will display ...
 featured-img: 26072022-python-logo
-description:  Guess a country name
-tags:
-  - Python
-  - PySide6
-  - GUI Development
-  - Game Development
-  - Flagpy
-  - Qt
-  - Programming Tutorial
 keywords:
 - Python game development
 - PySide6 tutorial
 - GUI application
 - Flagpy library
 - Qt Python
 - Guess the country game
 - Python GUI
 - Random flags
 - Country guessing game
+layout: post
+mathjax: true
+tags:
+- Python
+- PySide6
+- GUI Development
+- Game Development
+- Flagpy
+- Qt
+- Programming Tutorial
+title: Creating a Guess Country from Flag Game in Python (Part 7)
 ---

 In this tutorial, we'll create a graphical user interface (GUI) application using PySide6, a Python binding for the Qt toolkit.
 Our application will display flags of random countries, and the user will have to guess the name of the country.
 We'll utilize the flagpy library to fetch flag images and country names.
 Let's dive into the step-by-step process of building this game.